Patty Mills: Personal life

-Mills met long-time girlfriend Alyssa Mills (née Levesque), who was also a college basketball player, while they were both attending Saint Mary's College of California.
+Mills met Alyssa Mills (née Levesque), who was also a college basketball player, while they were both attending Saint Mary's College of California.
 On 8 July 2019, they were married in Waimea Valley, Hawaii.

 In July 2014, Mills was presented with the keys to the city in Canberra in the wake of the Spurs' championship success.

 In 2017, Mills co-wrote a series of books for young readers with Jared Thomas, published in 2018 as Game Day!
 Championship Collection.

 Mills is an ardent rugby league fan, supporting the Brisbane Broncos in the National Rugby League, as well as the Queensland Maroons in the annual State of Origin series.
 He is also a supporter of the Adelaide Crows in the Australian Football League.

 Activism

 In 2011, Mills started the charity project "Assist Australia" following Queensland's floods in March 2010 and in December 2010 to January 2011.
 His first charity work came in 2010, helping raise over $40,000 for the first flood relief.

 Mills has used his platform and resources to fight racism and police brutality, especially in his home country of Australia.
 In 2020, Mills helped launch "We Got You", a campaign to show support for athletes as they fight racism in Australian sport.
 He also donated his entire 2020 restart bubble salary of about $1.02 million to Black Lives Matter Australia and organizations addressing Black Deaths in Custody.